Week 14 NFL score predictions: A guide to best games, more

 Darren Woodson and Tedy Bruschi believe the Saints are eager to beat the Buccaneers after losing to them earlier this season.

 FPI win projection: NO, 74.2 percent.
 This one is pretty straightforward.
 Brees ranks second in the NFL in Total QBR (84.2) and leads the third-ranked Saints in terms of offensive efficiency, per FPI.
-The Saints face a Buccaneers defense that has allowed the highest Total QBR in the league this season (66.9) and ranks fourth-worst in defensive efficiency.
+The Saints face a Buccaneers defense that has allowed the highest Total QBR in the league this season (66.9) and ranks fourth worst in defensive efficiency.

 What to watch for in fantasy: Alvin Kamara has had three consecutive games with fewer than 18 PPR points, but another Buccaneers matchup could change things.
 Kamara scored 43.1 PPR points versus the Bucs in Week 1.
 Read more.